cymoo/pebble/api-py/README.md

 # Flask API

-A web service built with Python, Flask, SQLite, SQLAlchemy and Redis.
+The backend built with Python, Flask, SQLite, SQLAlchemy and Redis.

 ## Getting Started